-Our client in this instance was Bryden Wood Architects.
+Our client in this instance was an architectural practice, Bryden Wood Architects.
 We were appointed as landscape architects to provide typical landscape design options for a typical plot on this £1bn, 15,600 apartment mixed used development located in Gutenborg, Russia.
-The landscape architect’s information provided formed part of the architect’s main bid submission to develop a chassis design.
-We believe the supporting role of our considered landscape design was critical to the team’s successful bid.
+The landscape architect ‘s information provided formed part of the architect’s main bid submission to develop a chassis design.
+We believe the supporting role of our landscape architects and the considered landscape design was critical to the team’s successful bid.
+Our output was landscape architect ‘s sketch plans with associated planting palettes.

-Our concept design for this space was that of a fluid river flowing around islands of planting and areas of public open space.
+Our concept design for this space was drawn from the adjacent Neva River.
+Our landscape design was evocative of a fluid river flowing around islands of planting and areas of public open space.
+The paving pattern helped to emphasise the flowing nature of a river.

 Landscape Institutes Work Stages: C